berhan5378/web_applications/README.md

 # Awesome Web Applications Repository

 Welcome to the Awesome Web Applications Repository!
-This repository contains a collection of diverse web applications, each serving a unique purpose and built using various technologies.
+This repository contains a collection of diverse web applications, each serving a unique purpose andbuilt using various technologies.

 ## Overview